pavlo-sevidov-datavise/zoe-prefect/README.md

 Let's take a look how to check logs for [run_shell_command.py](flows/run_shell_command.py) flow which runs long running shell command by default and capture stdout logs in real-time.

 This flow demonstrates example of long running process (or a game) that needs to be run with certain parameters and how it captures stdout logs in real-time.

+Under the hood it uses custom created python library that has utility wrapper for easily using of ShellTask and capture logs.
+This library defined in the https://github.com/pavlo-sevidov-datavise/zoe-utils.
+It automatically publishes this library to the PyPI repository https://pypi.org/project/zoe-utils/.

-Under the hoot it executes command that prints current date 100 times with 3 seconds delay.
-In other words it will be running for 5 minutes.
+This flow executes shell command that prints current date 100 times with 3 seconds delay.
+So it will be running for 5 minutes.

-Default shell command
+Shell command used to run it for 5 minutes:
 ```shell
 seq 1 100 | xargs -I{} sh -c 'date; sleep 3'
 ```